BillyGeros94/TABLEAUPortfolio/README.md

 - **Project 5: Retail Data**

-    Consumer spending patterns vary significantly by income, with medium-income earners contributing the largest share of total spending at $178 million.
-Low-income earners follow with
+    This Tableau dashboard provides a detailed analysis of customer purchasing behavior, focusing on spending patterns across different income levels, product brands, countries, categories, payment methods, and months.
+The visualizations break down various aspects of retail performance to offer insights into purchasing trends.

+    The "Spending By Income" chart in the upper-left corner shows how much each income group spends.
+Medium-income customers contribute the highest amount, at over $178 million, followed by low-income customers at $131 million.
+Interestingly, high-income earners spend the least, at $102 million, suggesting that the medium-income group is the most active or influential in terms of total purchases.

-    $131 million, while high-income earners contribute the least at $102 million.
-The brand preferences of consumers show Pepsi as the most popular brand with 162,186 purchases, far ahead of other top brands like Samsung (98,796 purchases), Zara (98,327), Coca-Cola (98,281), and Sony (97,995).
+    The "Best Selling Brands" bar chart in the upper-center section highlights the most popular brands.
+Pepsi leads with 162,186 total purchases, far ahead of other brands like

-    The geographical distribution of spending shows that the United States leads with $129.7 million in total expenditures.
-The UK follows with $86.6 million, Canada with $61.7 million, and Australia with $61.9 million.
-In terms of product categories, electronics is the dominant category with 381,410 purchases, followed by groceries at 357,248.
-Clothing
-    (293,529), books (292,075), and home decor (291,014) are also popular categories among consumers.

-    When it comes to payment methods, credit cards are the preferred choice, with 90,010 purchases.
-Debit cards are close behind with 76,711, while cash transactions account for 73,732 purchases.
-PayPal remains a popular digital payment option with 60,927 purchases.
-Monthly purchase patterns fluctuate throughout the year, peaking in April with 221,137 purchases and January with 198,778.
-The lowest spending occurs in February (98,147), with relatively consistent purchase behavior seen from September through December.
+    Samsung, Zara, Coca-Cola, and Sony, which have similar purchase counts, each hovering around 98,000 to 97,000.
+This indicates Pepsi's strong dominance in the market, with the other brands maintaining competitive but relatively similar performance.

+    In the "Money Spent Per Country" map on the upper-right side, the visualization tracks spending by country.
+The USA tops the list, with $129.7 million spent, followed by the UK at
+    $86.6 million, and Australia with $61.9 million.
+Canada shows the lowest recorded spending at $61.7 million.
+These figures suggest that North America and Europe are the most significant markets in terms of spending, with the USA leading by a considerable margin.

+    The "Best Selling Categories" bar chart, located in the lower-left corner, breaks down product purchases by category.
+Electronics is the leading category, with 381,410 purchases, followed by Grocery at 357,248.
+Clothing, Books, and Home Décor follow, each with over 290,000 purchases, reflecting a balanced distribution of consumer preferences across a variety of product categories.

+    In the "Payment Methods" pie chart to the right of the categories, credit card payments dominate, accounting for 90,010 purchases.
+Debit cards come in second at 76,711, while cash transactions total 73,732.
+PayPal is the least-used method, with 60,927 purchases, indicating a preference for traditional payment methods like cards and cash.

+    The "Monthly Purchases" line chart at the bottom-right shows fluctuations in total purchases by month.
+The highest purchases occurred in April, with 221,317, while June and
+    November have the fewest, at around 98,000.
+After peaking in April, the purchases trend downwards, with occasional spikes in August and january, suggesting seasonal buying patterns, possibly tied to sales events or holidays.

+    Overall, this dashboard provides a comprehensive view of consumer behavior across various dimensions, highlighting key trends such as the dominance of medium-income spenders, Pepsi's lead as a top brand, the USA's significance in terms of spending, and the strong performance of electronics as a product category.
+The dashboard also shows a preference for credit card payments and suggests seasonal patterns in purchasing behavior, with activity peaking in April.

 - **Project 6: Tech Stock**